mulesoft/osprey-cli/README.md

 `osprey new [raml-file or path-to-raml] [options]`

-For `[raml-file or path-to-raml]` you can specify either a RAML file or a folder containing a RAML definition distributed in several files.
-In both cases, the original file will be copied and placed on a subfolder inside the generated project structure: `[output folder]/src/assets/raml` (where `[output folder]` is specified by the `--target` parameter).
+For `[path-to-raml-file or path-to-raml-folder]` you can specify either the path to either a RAML file or a folder containing a RAML definition distributed across several files.
+In both cases, the original file(s) will be copied to a subfolder inside the generated project structure: `[output folder]/src/assets/raml` (where `[output folder]` is specified by the `--target` parameter).

 | Option            | Default Value  | Description  |
 |:------------------|:---------------|:---------------|